 Cell phone use inside classrooms during class periods is prohibited.
-Be advised that placing or receiving calls, as well as conversing on cell phones during class, shall be considered as disruptive behavior for students and may be subject to the Policy on Disruptive Students in the Classroom.
+Be advised that placing or receiving calls, as well as conversing on cell phones during class, shall be considered as disruptive behavior for students and may be subject to the procedures on Disruptive Students in the Classroom (see page 73).

-I. Endangering One's Own Physical Well-being
+Endan

+gering

+One's

+Own

+Physic

+al

+Well-

+being